The Best Chicken Wing Marinade

 To Bake:

-Bake at 450°F until they reach an internal temperature of 165°F, about 40 minutes, flipping them halfway though.
+Bake at 450°F until they reach an internal temperature of 165°F, about 40 minutes, flipping them halfway through.

 To Grill:

-Prepare grill for direct grilling over medium heat, around 350°F. Cook around 20-25 minutes total, flipping and adjusting placement as needed.
+Prepare grill for direct grilling over medium heat, around 350°F. Cook about 20-25 minutes total, flipping and adjusting placement as needed.

 Love this recipe?
 I’d appreciate it if you could scroll down and add a *5 star rating* to help others know they’ll love it as well!